Wonders of Sicily - Easter Program

 Mobility-Fitness:

-• For some locations, we will need to wheel suitcases 200 yards to the hotel among narrow streets where the minibus cannot access.
+- For some locations, we may need to wheel suitcases 100 yards to the hotel among narrow streets where the minibus cannot access.
 Pack accordingly.

 Special Notes:

-• Mid-tier small boutique hotels on this itinerary
+- Mid-tier small boutique hotels on this itinerary, historic buildings!

 Weather: